Bearded eelpout: Etymology

 The bearded eelpout's genus name is a combination of lyco, in reference to Lycodes, meaning that this taxonm is similar to that one, but has its lower jaw furnishes with a dense mass of slender filaments or barbels, nema meaning thread.
 The specific name barbatum means "bearded" in another allusion to the filaments on the lower jaw.

 Description

 The bearded eelpout has 9 or 10 suborbital bones and a cephalic sensory canal with 9 pores.
-The are 2 parallel lines of cirri on the lower jaw and. in adults, these often extend back as far as the branchiostegal region.
+There are 2 parallel lines of cirri on the lower jaw and. in adults, these often extend back as far as the branchiostegal region.
 They have 2 fin rays in the pelvic fin.
 The body is covered in small scales, there are two small pyloric caecae and a lateral line.
 There are small on sexually dimorphic teeth in the jaws and there are vomerine teeth and palatine teeth.
 This species attains a maximum published total length of 17 cm.